 Troop 150 has been a part of many important events over its history.
 In 2005, the troop was invited by President Bush to perform a flag ceremony at the White House.
 2010 was the 100th anniversary of the Boy Scouts of America!
 Troop 150 commemorated the anniversary by marching in the Centennial parade in Washington, DC, and by attending the NCAC Centennial Camporee and visiting the 100th anniversary National Jamboree.

 At the 65th Anniversary John Webb, one of the charter scouts, challenged the Troop to establish a Memorial Fund in memory of J. Walter Mercer.
-The interest from this fund is to be used to support leadership development of deserving Scouts through an outdoor, mountain top, high adventure experience on a annual basis.
-To add your contribution to this fund for support of Scouting ideals, make checks payable to Troop 150 and mail them to Troop 150, c/o Annandale United Methodist Church, 6935 Columbia Pike, Annandale, Virginia 22003.
+The interest from this fund is to be used to support leadership development of deserving Scouts through an outdoor, mountaintop, high adventure experience on an annual basis.
+To add your contribution to this fund for the support of Scouting ideals, make checks payable to Troop 150 and mail them to Troop 150, c/o Annandale United Methodist Church, 6935 Columbia Pike, Annandale, Virginia 22003.